Husono/Dokucraft-TSC-Light/README.md

 additional features included in this pack.

-For detailed installation instructions and general troubleshooting please visit owr official website or forum:
+For detailed installation instructions and general troubleshooting please visit our official website or forum:

 Website:
 http://dokucraft.co.uk